EYH0602/blog/source/_posts/Function.md

 <u>takes two inputs and returns one output.</u>
 For example, addition, multiplication, function composition, are all binary operations.

+{% note primary %}
-> Discussion:
+Discussion:
-> Is division a binary operation?
+Is division a binary operation?
+{% endnote %}

 There is another notation system for functions with more than 1 parameters in math, called [Currying](https://en.wikipedia.org/wiki/Currying),